bherrmann7/staty/README.md

 ## Introduction

-An application for analysis of the contents of tables.
+An application for analysis of the contents of database tables.

 Named after https://www.nytimes.com/2016/03/22/world/europe/boaty-mcboatface-what-you-get-when-you-let-the-internet-decide.html